 PCT stands for the Patent Co-operation Treaty.
-The PCT system facilitates filing of one patent application to be effective for almost all countries and provides for simplified procedure for the search and examination of such applications.
+The PCT system facilitates the filing of one patent application to be effective for almost all countries and provides for a simplified procedure for the search and examination of such applications.
 This allows a resident or national of a PCT member state to obtain the effect of patent filings in all of the PCT countries and to defer the bulk of filing costs usually due on filing.
-Since December 7, 1998, it is possible to designate India in PCT applications and to elect India in the demand for preliminary examination.
+Since December 7, 1998, it is possible to designate India in PCT applications and to elect India in the demand for a preliminary examination.

 If India is a designated country in the PCT application then the deadline for entry into the National Phase in India is 31 months from the earliest priority date.
 If the applicant does not so elect India in the demand for preliminary examination, then the deadline for entry into the National Phase in India is 21 months from the Priority Date.
 Therefore, all applicants who have designated India in their PCT application filed on or after December 7, 1998, will be able to file PCT National Phase applications in India.

-1. You have up to 18 months more than if you had not used the PCT to reflect on the desirability of seeking protection in foreign countries, to appoint local patent agents in each foreign country, to prepare the necessary translations and to pay the national fees;
+1. You have up to 18 months more than if you had not used the PCT to reflect on the desirability of seeking protection in foreign countries, to appoint local patent agents in each foreign country, to prepare the necessary translations, and to pay the national fees;

 2. You can rest assured that, if your international application is in the form prescribed by the PCT, it cannot be rejected on formal grounds by any PCT contracting state patent Office during the national phase of the processing of the application;

-4. You have the possibility during the optional international preliminary examination to amend the international application and thus put it in order before processing by the various patent Offices;
+4. You have the possibility during the optional international preliminary examination to amend the international application and thus put it in order before processing by the various patent offices;

 6. Since each international application is published together with an international search report, third parties are in a better position to formulate a well-founded opinion about the potential patentability of the claimed invention; and